mkj3085003/2025_Notes/pages/Part 1.md

 					- Mandarin[ˈmændərɪn] Chinese is my **mother tongue**, so I definitely **have mastery over精通** it.
 					- As for English, although I am not **as fluent as native speakers**, I still consider myself ==competent[ˈkɒmpɪtənt]有能力的== enough to communicate with people from different countries.
 				- What languages would you like to learn in the future?
-					- I would love to learn Spanish and Korean.
+					- I would love to learn Spanish and Korean[kəˈriən].
--
+					- With the ability to speak Chinese, English and Spanish, I will be able -